sobraljvss/tictactoe-game/README.md

 # Tic Tac Toe Game

 A tic tac toe game fully made with HTML, CSS and JavaScript.
-It's possible to play as both Player vs CPU and Player1 vs Player2 and there is a marker (X or O) selector between each round.
+It's possible to play as both Player vs CPU and Player1 vs Player2 between each round.

 #### Examples